emilyychenn/lendr/README.md

 - edit the details of a loan at any time
 - view a list of the people who I owe money to and who owe money to me
 - view the total balance to see my overall owed/owing balance
-- select any contact and view the transaction history
+- select any contact and view the payment history

 As a user with significant debt (e.g. mortgages, car payments, bank loans, lines of credit), I want to be able to:
 - view payment deadlines with interest added over time